agi-brain/xuance/docs/source/documents/api/learners/drl/ppo_clip.rst

   :type act_batch: np.ndarray
   :param ret_batch: A batch of returns sampled from experience replay buffer.
   :type ret_batch: np.ndarray
-  :param value_batch: xxxxxx.
+  :param value_batch: A batch of predicted values by the value function.
-  :type value_batch: xxxxxx
+  :type value_batch: np.ndarray
   :param adv_batch: A batch of advantages sampled from experience replay buffer.
   :type adv_batch: np.ndarray
-  :param old_logp: xxxxxx.
+  :param old_logp: A batch of old log probabilities of actions.
-  :type old_logp: xxxxxx
+  :type old_logp: tensor
   :return: The infomation of the training.
   :rtype: dict